title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 Now you can create FA2-compatible NFTs with the @ligo/fa library and show them on a web page.

-In the next section, you add the buy and sell functions to smart contract and update the frontend application to allow these actions.
+In the next section, you add the buy and sell functions to the smart contract and update the frontend application to allow these actions.

 When you are ready, continue to Part 2: Buying and selling tokens.